kevin-pek/cs3245/hw4/README.txt

 == General Notes about this assignment ==

+INDEXING

 In the indexing phase, we construct the inverted index and posting list based on the vector space model.
-However we also include positional indices to allow for phrase queries, and also build zone and field indexes for case specific information.
+However we also include positional indices to allow for phrase queries, include zones and fields indexes for case metadata, and also build some auxiliary indexes to facilitate pseudo relevant feedback.

-INVERTED INDEX
+- In our preprocessing we use several regexes to extract relevant case info such as the citation, date, year, and title.
+We use the wordnet lemmatiser to process each term in the content and title of the case, and do case folding and stopword removal.
+We also introduce custom stopwords to be used alongside the nltk stopword corpus, that we deemed suitable for the context of a legal case.
+POS tagging was also done as part of the lemmatisation process.

-- Index maps terms to gap encoded posting list, with each posting being represented by a tuple with the following data in sequence:
+- Our inverted index maps terms to a gap encoded posting list, with each posting being represented by a tuple with the following data in sequence:
    - variable & gap encoded doc_id
+   - variable encoded court id representing the court the legal case belongs to.
+     This mapping is found in utils/preprocessing.py and their corresponding weights are used in utils/scoring.py.
    - tf-idf content weight w lnc weighing
    - tf-idf title weight w lnc weighing
    - fields byte representing presence of term in each zone/field of document
    - gap & variable encoded positional list for term occurrences within document

-- Fields is a byte indicating zones/fields, title, citation, date, court, content 00001 - term appears in contents zone of the document 00010 - term appears in court field
+- Fields is a byte that uses bits to indicate zones/fields.
+For each posting we include the following information: year, date, title, content 0001 - term appears in contents zone of the document 0010 - term appears in title zone
-    00100 - term appears in date field
+    0100 - term appears in date field
-    01000 - term appears in citation field
+    1000 - term appears in year field
-    10000 - term appears in title zone
   Note that a term can be present in multiple zones/fields at once so the fields bit can have multiple 1s.

+- During the indexing step we also construct 2 auxiliary indexes:
+   1. Maps citation that was extracted from the case to the document id.
+   2. Maps document id to top 5 most frequent terms in the document.
+This is used for pseudo relevance feedback in the searching phase.

+- The dictionary is also compressed during the process of writing the file to disk.
+We use frontcoding to compress the terms in the dictionary.

+SEARCHING

 In the searching phase, we first validate and determine the type of query that is given.
 If it is an invalid query we immediately skip the query.
 Boolean